scottsweb/wp-instagram-widget/readme.txt

 = Hooks & Filters =

-The plugin has two filters.
+The plugin has five filters.
 The first allows you adjust that cache time for retrieving the images from Instagram:

 `add_filter('null_instagram_cache_time', 'my_cache_time');